gingerchew/ginger.wtf-2024/src/posts/creating-a-theme-using-arc.md

 I still want that pop though.
 Using the 3 complementary colors won't achieve that unfortunately.

-If I use assume the gradient has 1 primary with 2 secondary across from it, it works out better.
+If I assume the gradient has 1 primary with 2 secondary across from it, it works out better.
 But fiddling with it more, there isn't a way to _guarantee_ that `--arc-background-gradient-color1` will contrast with the background.

 Maybe when `color-contrast()` is better supported, I can revisit that idea.